keeakita/WulfBot/README.md

 - `/dogyears [time]`: Converts a time into dog years, using arbitrary precision decimal math.
 - `/uptime`: Tells how long the bot has been running.
+- `/ddate`: Gets the current date in the Discordian calendar system.
+Requires the `ddate` command to be installed.

 ### Points
 A point tracker (think upvotes/downvotes):